 Any written communication with Bolagsverket becomes a public record and is archived.
 Anything that you write can be made public, once a confidentiality assessment has been done, in accordance with the Swedish principle of public access to official documents.

-File a complaint with the Swedish Data Protection agency
+File a complaint with the Swedish Authority for Privacy Protection

-If you feel that we are using your personal information in a way that does not follow the rules set out in the General Data Protection Regulation, you can file a complaint with the Swedish Data Protection Agency.
+If you feel that we are using your personal information in a way that does not follow the rules set out in the GDPR, you can file a complaint with the Swedish Authority for Privacy Protection.
 They will assess whether to take up your case and will inform you within three months whether or not they will take up your case.